lorenzwalthert/drogger/README.md

 [![Travis build
 status](https://travis-ci.org/lorenzwalthert/drogger.svg?branch=master)](https://travis-ci.org/lorenzwalthert/drogger)

-this is nit sctively developed.
+this is not acyively developed.
 Don't use it.

 # drogger

 The goal of drogger is twofold: